themakereffect/themakereffect.org/_projects/makerfx.md

 ---
-title: MakerFX Makerspace
+title: MakerFX
-subtitle: MakerFX Makerspace is a community makerspace in South Orlando.
+subtitle: Learn, Make, & Help Others!
-date: 2019-07-24 00:00:00
+date: 2021-01-21 00:00:00
 description: We welcome makers of all types, from crafters to artists to robotics builders.
 Whatever you like to make, you'll find a welcoming community that can help you learn, and wants to learn from you.
+You can find us on YouTube or at MakerFX Makerspace in Orlando.
 featured_image: demo.jpg
 accent_color: '#ff2a13'
 gallery_images:
-  - mfx-etch-tag.jpg
   - mfx-bumblebee-helmet.jpg
   - mfx-barudan-penguin.jpg
   - mfx-forest-screen.jpg
+  - mfx-etch-tag.jpg

 external_link: https://www.makerfx.org
 external_link_text: Learn more at makerfx.org